 2 The Adviser and certain of its affiliates have agreed to waive certain amounts of their respective fees and/or reimburse expenses.
-Total annual fund operating expenses (excluding acquired fund fees and expenses, interest expense, taxes, litigation expenses, extraordinary expenses and proxy-related expenses, if any) paid by the Fund (after the voluntary waivers and/or reimbursements) will not exceed 0.36% (the "Fee Limit") up to but not including the later of (the "Termination Date"): (a) May 1, 2026; or (b) the date of the Fund's next effective Prospectus.
-While the Adviser and its affiliates currently do not anticipate terminating or increasing these arrangements prior to the Termination Date, these arrangements may only be terminated or the Fee Limit increased prior to the Termination Date with the agreement of the Trustees.
+Total annual fund operating expenses (excluding acquired fund fees and expenses, tax reclaim recovery expenses, interest expense, taxes, litigation expenses, extraordinary expenses and proxy-related expenses, paid by the Fund, if any) (after the waivers and/or reimbursements) will not exceed 0.50% (the "Fee Limit"), up to but not including the later of (the "Termination Date"): (a) January 1, 2027; or (b) the date of the Fund's next effective Prospectus.
+These arrangements may only be terminated or the Fee Limit increased prior to the Termination Date with the approval of the Trustees.